 How do I find out my student's bus number?

 Go to the Midland ISD website, www.midlandisd.net, and click on "Parents" and "Bus Routes."
 View the "At A Glance" and "Bus Routes" information.
 Look at the bus numbers for your student's school, and you will be able to determine which bus will be picking up in your area, as well as the time of pick-up and drop-off.
+The current number for a bus is the number shown in a window by the bus door.
 Please contact your student's school for further information or details.

 What time should students be at their bus stop?